nordeck/jitsi-keycloak-adapter/README.md

 ## 2. Setup

-Check [standalone setup](./docs/setup-standalone.md) guide to install it on a standalone `Jitsi` server.
+See [standalone setup](./docs/setup-standalone.md) guide to install it on a standalone `Jitsi` server.

-Check [Docker setup](./docs/setup-docker.md) guide to integrate it with a Dockerized `Jitsi` setup.
+See [Docker setup](./docs/setup-docker.md) guide to integrate it with a Dockerized `Jitsi` setup.

 ## 3. Keycloak configuration